LedgerHQ/erc7730-analyzer/Example_report.md

 > **Declared Intent:** *"Swap"*

-The intent *"Swap"* is accurate and clear — this call performs a token-swap style routed/exact-input operation.
+The declared intent "Swap" is accurate as this call performs a token swap, but it is incomplete because it does not communicate routing details (intermediate hops/fees) that materially affect the swap.

 ---